konkrer/gastronaut/README.md

 ## Stack

-JavaScript, Python/Flask, Flask-SQLAlchemy, Postgres, jQuery, API integration (internal and external), Mabox, HTML, CSS, Flask-Bcrypt, WTForms, Heroku, Jinja, Bootstrap.
+JavaScript, Python/Flask, Flask-SQLAlchemy, Postgres, jQuery, API integration (internal and external), Mabox, HTML, CSS, Flask-Bcrypt, WTForms, Heroku, Jinja, Bootstrap, Sentry, Modernizr, Unittest, Jasmine.

 ## APIs

 This app uses the Yelp API for business data [Yelp](https://www.yelp.com/fusion 'yelp.com/fusion')
 and IPWHOIS API for IP geoloaction.
 [IPWHOIS](https://ipwhois.io/ 'ipwhois.io')

-\*_This app was created as a capstone project for Springboard Software Engineering online bootcamp.
+\*_This app was created as a capstone project for Springboard Software Engineering fellowship.
 This is capstone one of two._